I am feeling controversial, so let me start by saying that Nigerian Jollof rice is and always will be the best as far as rice goes.

 Try not to peek through while the rice cooks.
 Allow cooking on medium-low heat for twenty minutes.

 Ta-da!
 Pipping hot, delicious smoky jollof rice ready to be devoured.
+I love to serve it alongside fried plantain or meat.
+It's a match made in heaven.

 An easy, flavorful, one-pot dish that will leave your West African friends wondering how you got that smoky taste they've been trying to figure out all along.
 Please let me know in the comment section below if you made this rice dish and how you liked it.
 Don't forget to Pin and share this recipe.
 We'll chat soon.